Don’t let your Microsoft Teams workspace become the Wild West

 It’s easy to see how your Microsoft Teams workspace can spiral into the Wild West with no planning and no control.
 A lack of rules and processes not only cause headaches for IT but impacts team collaboration and productivity.

-So before your Teams turns into a lawless outback, bring in the Sheriff with Powell Teams.
+So before your Teams turns into a lawless outback, bring in the Sheriff with Powell Governance.

 New call-to-action